PhilHarps/music/README.md

 - Collect data from users on a need-to-know basis
 - All users have the ability to purge the database of their own personal details
 - Heroku has built-in rollback functions, physical and logical backups, SSL to protect sensitive data between user and server
+- For future, implement the [audited gem](https://github.com/collectiveidea/audited)
+- There are no admin panels currently installed on the project.
+However to protect it from obvious attacks, it may be prudent to give the admin URL a differnet name rather using the obvious www.preloved.com/admin
+- The project uses Devise as a way to manage user authentication.
+CAPTCHAS could be added in future to further protect the user when editing details such as passwords on the database.
+- REthink the display of seller contact information even after user account authentication and instead use a contact form, or an intermediary service like a messenging chat bot.
+- Include a tick box when users sign up that they agree to give permission to retain and use of their data.
+- Encrypt backups of the Postgresql database
+- Encrypt personal information on the database with rotated unique keys, or use secured cloud services such as AWS with more ACL options.

+By the nature of the website itself (music store), it is unlikely that the database will store critical, classified data such as personal health, financial details.

 > Research what your legal obligations are in relation to handling user data.

+The _Privacy Act 1988_ is currently in operation in Australia that mandates businesses to protect customer data if their annual turnover is over \$3 million, or that they are

+- private sector health service providers
+- businesses that sell or purchase personal information
+- contractors providing services under a contract with the Australian Government
+- credit providers and credit reporting bodies
+- operators of a residential tenancy database.

+Singularly based on those criteria, it is not immediately clear to the developer that Pre:Loved as a non-profit, low-turnover marketplace selling musical instruments has any _mandatory_ legislative responsibilities in terms of customer data.
+Formal legal advice must be sought.

+However, it is only in the business's best interests to take due diligence to operate - especially in the non-profit space - in an ethical and conscionable manner.
+Any business should be guided by the principles set out by the European Union's [General Data Protection Regulation](https://eugdpr.org/) to ensure that any data breaches - irrespective of any real harm being committed - should be reported to supervisory authorities and customers within 72 hours.
+It also requires businesses to observe certain rights of the users, which includes:

+- right to be forgotten; have your data deleted on your request.
+- to see or change your own data.
+- to be notified when a company leaks your data.
+- to object to certain processing of your data.
+- to request your data as in a compatible format.

 ### Attribution